MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Set-SPTopologyServiceApplicationProxy.md

 ```

 ## DESCRIPTION
-The Set-SPTopologyServiceApplicationProxy cmdlet sets the properties of the local topology service application proxy and the default load balancer.
+The `Set-SPTopologyServiceApplicationProxy` cmdlet sets the properties of the local topology service application proxy and the default load balancer.

 For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

 ## EXAMPLES

-### ------------------EXAMPLE----------------------- (SharePoint Server 2013)
+### ------------------EXAMPLE-----------------------
 ```
 C:\PS>Set-SPTopologyServiceApplicationProxy 67877d63-bff4-4521-867a-ef4979ba07ce -BadListPeriod 1234
 ```